 As a business owner, you want to know that your employees are paid correctly and on time, and not get too hung up in how that happens.

-At Freedom in Numbers, we’re here to support your business, and take away the stress of the administrative side of business, giving you your freedom back.
+At Freedom in Numbers, we’re here to support your business with our payroll service, and take away the stress of the administrative side of business, giving you your freedom back.

 We offer a monthly fixed fee service that it tailored to your business and will include all the services you’ll need to get started, including dealing with the HMRC on your behalf!